The brigade was the command echelon below the division and above the battalion in British and Commonwealth

 A brigade was commanded

-by a brigadier, which was considered a field officer rather than a
+by a brigadier, who was considered a field officer rather than a

 general officer.